 - Grade problems and laboratory reports and return them promptly to students in accordance with the procedure explained to you by the person in charge of your course.

 - Proctor and grade examinations.
 You will also be asked to proctor when additional coverage is needed for another class.

 - Hold, and announce to your class, regular office hours for your students.

 - Serve in the Resource Room (311/312 Thaw Hall) to answer questions of students.
 The Resource Room is a room staffed by Teaching Assistants and Teaching Fellows for the purpose of answering questions for our elementary physics and astronomy students.
-With approval of the person in charge of your course and the graduate director, you may count hours spent in the Resource Room as office hours.

 - Keep in close touch with the person in charge of your course so that you may coordinate your activities with his/hers and inform him/her of difficulties students may be encountering.

 Preparation for Teaching

 You must prepare yourself for your classes by studying the text and working the assigned problems.
 You must prepare for supervising a laboratory by doing the assigned experiment.
 In addition, satisfactorily complete Physics 2997, Teaching of Physics, during the first term that you are here.

 During the term your students will fill out a form evaluating your teaching.
 Your class will be visited at times by the person in charge of your course, and possibly by other faculty members.
 Try not to be disconcerted by these visits.
 Their purpose is to check on the accuracy of student evaluations, and to see if there are ways you can be helped in your teaching.